iag-geo/bootleaf/README.md

 Additional [Leaflet plugins](https://leafletjs.com/plugins.html) may also be added to Bootleaf.
 Download the relevant plugin into the `/src/plugins` directory then add a reference to the plugin in the `index.html` file, following the pattern of the existing plugins.
 Then use the plugin as required in the `custom.js` file.

 ## [ArcGIS authorisation](#authorisation)
-If you are using authorised/restricted services from ArcGIS Online, there is an option to log the user in.
+If you are using authorised/restricted services from ArcGIS Online, ArcGIS Server or Portal for ArcGIS, there is an option to log the user in.

 Within the config file, set the option `requireArcGISLogin: true`.
-This will display a popup window allowing the user to log in to ArcGIS Online or ArcGIS Server.
+This will display a popup window allowing the user to log in to ArcGIS.
 Specify the [ArcGIS token generation URL](https://developers.arcgis.com/rest/services-reference/generate-token.htm) in the `tokenUrl` parameter - the default value is for ArcGIS Online tokens.

-In the config.js file, add the option `tokenRequired: true;` to any ArcGIS Online layers which require authentication.
-You must ensure that the layers are shared appropriately within the approriate group within ArcGIS Online.
+In the config.js file, add the option `tokenRequired: true;` to any ArcGIS layers which require authentication.
+You must ensure that the layers are shared appropriately within the approriate group within ArcGIS.

-Once the token has been retrieved, the `loadMap` function will be called any any secure layers will have the token applied as they are built.
+Once the token has been retrieved, the `loadMap` function will be called and any secure layers will have the token applied as they are built.

 ## [Known issues and other problems](#issues)